-If you’re already familiar with the CAGED major chord shapes, learning the major triads will be a breeze.
+If you’re already familiar with the CAGED major chord shapes, learning the triad shapes will be a breeze.
 We can simply break apart the CAGED chord shapes into their smaller triad shapes.

-Note: In each set of triads, the first diagram represents the full chord and the subsequent diagrams are the triads that can be derived from that chord form/position.
+Note: In each set of triads, the first diagram represents the full chord and the subsequent diagrams are the triads that can be derived from that chord shape.

 The CAGED C form shape can be broken into four triads.
 The most commonly used triads shapes from the C form would be the last two in the diagram below.

 From the A form CAGED shape, you can get three triads, though the first one in the diagram below is more part of the C form than the A form.
 The most commonly used triad of this group is the second shape in the triad diagram.

 The G form shape also gives us three triads, which the most commonly used shapes are the second and third in the diagram.

 The CAGED E form shape also gives us three triads.